CyrusNajmabadi/lang-design/DictionaryExpressions.md

 + A type with a `CreateRange` with an iteration type of some `KeyValuePair<TKey, TValue>` and an argument type of some `CollectionType<KeyValuePai<TKey, TValue>`.
 For example `public static ImmutableDictionary CreateRange<TKey, TValue>(IEnumerable<KeyValuePair<TKey, TValue>>)`.
 Note: it is an open question what collection types are supported for the argument type.

 A struct or class type that implements System.Collections.IEnumerable where:

-The type has an applicable constructor that can be invoked with no arguments, and the constructor is accessible at the location of the collection expression.
+1. The type has an applicable constructor that can be invoked with no arguments, and the constructor is accessible at the location of the collection expression.
+2. If the collection expression has any elements, the type has an applicable instance or extension method Add that can be invoked with a single argument of the iteration type, and the method is accessible at the location of the collection expression.
-+ If the dictionary expression has any elements and the type has an iteration type of some `KeyValuePair<TKey, TValue>` and the type has applicable indexer that can be invoked with a single argument of the `TKey` type, and a value of the `TValue` type, and the indexer is accessible at the location of the collection expression.
++ 3. If the collection expression has any elements and the type has an iteration type of some `KeyValuePair<TKey, TValue>` and the type has applicable indexer that can be invoked with a single argument of the `TKey` type, and a value of the `TValue` type, and the indexer is accessible at the location of the collection expression.